 Personally, I just could not imagine the Lakers not being in the playoffs back then, it would’ve been like celebrating Christmas without the Big Guy for me.

 In retrospective, making the playoffs and getting sandblasted out, turned out to be way more embarrassing!

 The Tell Signs of Pending Trouble were there from the start of the 2012 season, but never in my wildest scenarios I could picture the Los Angeles Lakers remaining this bad for this long.

 Their 2012–13 roster started The Lakers Fall from Grace.

 Kobe Bryant, Pau Gasol, Dwight Howard, Steve Nash and Metta World Peace were not a basketball team…they turned out to be the dysfunctional cast of a Reality Show.

 There was and there still is, lots of blame to go around:

-Dwight Howard ~ No offense to the Orlando Magic fans, but it took the Lakers Nation fans less than forty games to figure out this guy was a childish egomaniac and signing him was a huge mistake.
-I knew that Howard’s circus act will crash and burn in Los Angeles.
+Dwight Howard ~ No offense to the Orlando Magic fans, but it took the Lakers Nation fans less than forty games to figure out –The First Time!, this guy was a childish egomaniac and signing him was a huge mistake, so not surprising still acts a fool.

-Kobe needed help in L.A., not another guy to just pass him the ball.
-It was ridiculous idea to even think that an old man like Steve Nash was going to be able to defend Brian Westbrook, Tony Parker or Chris Paul at the time.
+Kobe needed scoring help in L.A., not another guy to just pass him the ball.
+It was ridiculous idea to even think that an old man like Steve Nash was going to be able to defend Brian Westbrook, Tony Parker or Chris Paul at their primes back then.